 ROME - Farewell to national service.
 The last young conscript to be called up for military service will leave home no later than December 31 2004.
 From January 1 next year, that's it.
 After the end of the year, no more young men will be summoned to the recruiting offices to get ready for the "naja", as military service is known.
 The last to go will be males born in 1985.
 Defence minister, free-marketeer Antonio Martino, has ever since his arrival at the ministry viewed military service as an "unjust tax" levied on young men.
 Mr. Martino has decided to abolish it two years earlier than scheduled and yesterday, his bill became law.
 There was applause from both sides of the chamber after the vote.
 One hundred and fifty three years after national service was introduced, the lower house approved the provisions that will abolish it.
 Opposition parties also voted in favour.
 The final tally was 433 ayes, 17 noes and seven abstentions (the Greens and Communist Refoundation).

-young men who are able to defer military service for reasons of study until after January 1 will be safe and need no longer worry.
+According to the new dispositions, young men who are able to defer military service for reasons of study until after January 1 will be safe and need no longer worry.
 The armed forces will follow the example of almost all other Western countries and will be made up exclusively of professionals, that is young people who enlist as volunteers and choose the military life as a career.

 Abolition of national service will create an overall shortfall in the ranks of army, navy and air force amounting to about 25,000 personnel.
 It will have to be filled quickly by holding entrance examinations to enlist new recruits.
 To ensure a sufficient inflow of young recruits, the law lays down that anyone wishing to enlist in state law enforcement forces, the Carabinieri, the police, the customs authority, fire service or forestry commission, will have to serve for at least one year in one of the three armed forces.
 Remuneration for this year of military service comprises a salary of 850 euros a month for the first three months, and 980 euros in subsequent months.
 Anyone refusing to wear uniform for a minimum period of 12 months will not be admitted to the examinations for entry into the law enforcement forces.